DocuSign's top priority is the privacy and security of our customers' information, documents, and data.

 The first standard of its kind to focus on digital transaction management, xDTM Standard was developed to raise the bar on quality and promote more trust and confidence in conducting business transactions online.
 The Standard ensures that digital transactions are protected yet accessible, regardless of where parties reside or the devices used.
 DocuSign is certified compliant with the xDTM Standard, version 1.0.

-Our PCI DSS 3.1 compliance certifies safe and secure handling of credit card holder information.
+DocuSign maintains compliance with the current version of the PCI Data Security Standard (DSS) to ensure safe and secure handling of credit card holder information.
 As overseen by the Payment Card Industry Security Standards Council (PCI SSC), DocuSign places stringent controls around cardholder data as both a service provider and merchant.
+DocuSign is listed as a PCI Service Provider on the Visa Global Registry of Service Providers.

 With Skyhigh's CloudTrust program, DocuSign fully satisfies the most stringent requirements for data protection, identity verification, and security controls based on detailed criteria developed in conjunction with the Cloud Security Alliance (CSA).